lorenzogcosta/lorenzogcosta/README.md

 - 👀 I’m interested in ...
 Development Projects;
 - 🌱 I’m currently learning ...
 Front end/ Back end in general;
 - 💞️ I’m looking to collaborate on ...any code i`m able;
-- 📫 How to reach me ...E-mail: lorenzocostasan94@gmail.com;
+- 📫 How to reach me ...E-mail: lorenzocostadev@sapo.pt;

 <!---
 lorenzogcosta/lorenzogcosta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.